Successful New Testament church and discipleship requires that we re-align our concept of “worship.”

 That’s it, pure and simple.

-It’s not a Sunday service …
+It’s not a Sunday “service” …

 Yes, we’re encouraged to congregationally sing praises together when we meet, but only in four passages in the New Testament.

-Two of those passages say why:
+Three of those passages say why:

-It’s to encourage one another.
+It’s to encourage or build up one another.

 That’s it.
-Nothing more.
+Nothing more …

 Which supposedly conjure up God’s presence.